Last Updated on July 2, 2026 by Daniel Globe

 Summer and Winter: Contrasting Experiences

-Summer in Bhutan coincides with the monsoon season, which can lead to heavy rainfall, particularly in the southern regions.
+Summer in Bhutan coincides with the monsoon season, which can lead to heavy rainfall, particularly in the southern regions near Phuentsholing.
 This can make travel challenging, but it also brings lush greenery and vibrant flora that transform the landscape into a verdant paradise.
 Winter, while cold, offers a serene atmosphere with fewer tourists, allowing for a more intimate experience of Bhutan’s cultural sites and natural wonders.
-Each season in Bhutan tells a different story, inviting travelers to explore its unique offerings throughout the year.
+Each season shows a different side of the country, from color-drenched valleys in spring to snow-quiet dzongs in winter.

 Spring in Nepal and Bhutan: The Peak Season for Trekking and Sightseeing